ndd21/PHYS281/docs/gravity.md

 \end{align}
 $$

-An obvious improvement to these methods is to compute the velocities and accelerations in the middle of the interval $\Delta t$.
+An obvious improvement to these methods would be to compute the velocities and accelerations in the middle of the interval $\Delta t$.
 This suggests a method called the *Euler-Richardson* or *midpoint* algorithm.
 This is particularly useful for velocity-dependent forces.
 The algorithm requires use of the *Euler* method to calculate the intermediate positions $\vec{X}_\text{mid}$ and velocities